Jaswanthpy/Project-1/README.md

 **AWS *lambda* function** is deployed using **Terraform**

+## Input

+Message from SQS

-## Plan
+## Output

- - Create Lambda function
- - Create Role
- - Create Policy
- - Trigger lambda function from ses
- - logs in CloudWatch
+Upload Message in JSON file to S3 bucket